wcm-io/wcm-io-tooling/maven/plugins/wcmio-content-package-maven-plugin/src/site/markdown/index.md

 with the path to this package - this path is used to build the package and download it.
 Thus the latest package filter options from the local POM are used as well.
 This strategy is targeted only on `content-package` Maven projects, not for downloading arbitrary packages.

+Additional the `download` goal supports:

+* Unpacking the content package after download.
+* Exclude files, nodes and properties from the unpacked content via pattern lists.

 [usage]: usage.html